pschaus/LINFO1121/source/part3/ex1.rst

         isRedBlackBST() =  isBST() && is23() && isBalanced().

 Exercise 3.1.8
-""""""""""""""""
+""""""""""""""

-How to enumerate all memorized keys in ascending order in a binary search tree?
-What is the time complexity of this operation ?
+How can you enumerate all stored keys in ascending order in a binary search tree?
+What is the time complexity of this operation?
 Justify your answer.

 .. answer::